NCMulder/MTG_Scripts/README.md

 If you encounter any bugs/issues/suggestions, [create an issue](https://github.com/NCMulder/MTG_Scripts/issues).

 ## Credit
-Thanks to [Marcanius](https://github.com/Marcanius) for adding printing preference functionality and enforcing a clear code standard.
+Thanks to [Marcanius](https://github.com/Marcanius) for adding printing preference functionality and loads of other functionality, and [Jorim](https://github.com/JorimWal) for adding limited pool generation functionality.